temporalio/documentation/docs-src/typescript/how-to-use-worker-versioning-in-typescript.md

 ### Specify versions for Commands

-By default, Activities, Child Workflows, and Continue-as-New use the same compatible version set as the Workflow that invoked them if they're also using the same Task Queue.
+By default, Activities, Child Workflows, and Continue-as-New use the same compatible version set as the Workflow that invoked them, if they're also using the same Task Queue.

-If you want to override this behavior, you can specify your intent via the `versioningIntent` field available on options object for each of these commands.
+If you want to override this behavior, you can specify your intent via the `versioningIntent` field available on the options object for each of these commands.

 <!-- For more information refer to the [conceptual documentation](/concepts/what-is-worker-versioning). -->